davmac314/dinit/README.md

 that a copy of Dasynq is bundled with Dinit, so a separate copy is not required for compilation; however, the bundled copy does not include the documentation or test suite).

-Development goals include clean design, robustness, portability, and avoiding feature bloat (whilst still handling a variety of use cases).

 See [doc/COMPARISON](doc/COMPARISON) for a comparison of Dinit with similar software packages.